Visual merchandisers develop, deliver and communicate visual concepts and strategies to promote brands and sales

 Some major retailers do have graduate schemes for visual merchandising, but these are not very common.
 Many higher-level visual merchandisers gain experience by working their way up from the shop floor.

-Postgraduate qualifications are not essential, but there are a number of professional training courses available.
+Postgraduate qualifications are not essential, but some professional training courses at postgraduate level are available.

 Entry with an HND or A-levels is possible with art, fashion or design-based courses being useful.
 Starting as an assistant on the shop floor is a common way to enter this career.

 You will need to have: